-4.110.3 Communications Committee.
+4.11.3 Communications Committee.
 The Communications Committee is a standing committee of the Board.
 The Communications Committee acts to implement the communication responsibilities of the Board to the congregation as defined in these Governing Policies.
 The Board shall use a variety of forums to engage in two-way communication with church members on issues of importance to members.

-4.1_0.4 Governance Committee.
+4.11.4 Governance Committee.
 The Governance Committee is a standing committee of the Board.
 The Governance Committee shall:

-- Conduct the annual joint evaluation of the ministry of the church with the Senior Minister and Executive Team the annual review of ministry as called for in the church's bylaws for submission to the Board for approval or amendments; - As part of the annual evaluation of the ministry, eEvaluate the Executive Team performance as provided in Part 2 by:
+- Conduct the annual joint evaluation of the ministry of the church with the Senior Minister and Executive Team as called for in the church's bylaws for submission to the Board for approval or amendments. - As part of the annual evaluation of the ministry, evaluate the Executive Team performance as provided in Part 2 by reviewing the Executive Team annual report for progress toward the realization of the church's mission and alerting the Board of any significant issues raised by the Executive Team report. - As part of the oversight of church management, ensure that the management of the church is assessed every 3 years by a qualified professional as described in Part 2. - Review the governance structures and processes of the church by: